udaykabe/vagrant-dl/README.md

 # Output From Shell Config

-The last piece of bringing an AWS VM is to expand the disk size from 8G to 30G.
+The last piece of bringing up an AWS VM is to expand the disk size from 8G to 30G.
 You should see the following:

     dockerhost-aws: Running: script: Assign EIP; Resize root volume
     dockerhost-aws: Executing as: ubuntu